Menorah lights honor past, celebrate future

 He said the obituaries, too, described the doctor as treating his patients with dignity, and receiving his fatal wounds while trying to tend to others who had been shot.

-Lieberman reached out to Rabinowitz’s brother before Sunday’s event, who noted that Rabinowitz dedicated himself to treating HIV/AIDS patients like any other, not fearing any risk as so many others did in the early years of that epidemic.
+Lieberman reached out to Rabinowitz’s brother before the Dec.
+9 event, who noted that Rabinowitz dedicated himself to treating HIV/AIDS patients like any other, not fearing any risk as so many others did in the early years of that epidemic.

-“He was the go-to doctor for these patients in Pittsburgh,” Lieberman related from the man’s brother.

 Rabinowitz and the other 10 victims then were memorialized through a living menorah.
 Nine local teens brought torches to the stage, along with the pictures and stories of the victims, sharing those with the crowd one-by-one, before the torches were lighted and their human menorah brought to life.